Effective System of Governance (ESoG): Where do we start?

 TKU, it would seem, is not enough on its own to evidence an effective Governing Body.

-In addition, some Trustee effectiveness assessments will also review the processes and procedures and internal controls documents, such as trustee policies and logs.
-Although these are all important parts of an effective Governing Body, other factors are equally important, for example, operational, succession, D&I and contingency planning.
+Some Trustee effectiveness assessments will review the processes, procedures, and internal control documents.
+This includes trustee policies and logs.
+While these are important parts of an effective Governing Body, other factors matter too.
+For example, operational planning, succession, diversity and inclusion, and contingency planning are also key.

 • sound and prudent management of activities,